 Abi Saleem, MHP. . .

 Abi graduated from Loyola University Chicago with a B.S in Psychology and Gender Studies.
 She is currently fluent in Urdu, Hindi, Punjabi (along with other South Asian dialects) and is actively learning Spanish, German, and Polish.
 Prior to becoming a member of the Impact team, Abi worked as a Job Coach for a non-profit in Skokie, IL serving young to older adults with mental illness and developmental disabilities.
 Abi's approach to serving participants in the program is to be compassionate, encourage participant engagement, and offer vocational support, to promote individual growth, and meet employment goals.

 Riya Amin, RN. . .

 Diane has worked as a Housing Coordinator part-time since joining Impact in 1996.
 She grew up in Northern Minnesota and attended the University of Minnesota.
 At 22, she moved to Chicago and worked at CNA Insurance and, later, as a realtor on the North Shore.

 Andreea has been working at Impact since September of 2016, handling all receivables and payables, and providing budget reports to Participants.
 Andreea earned a Bachelor’s Degree in Technical Management from DeVry University, with a focus in Finance.

 STARLA SIPKINS, HOUSING COORDINATOR . . .

 Starla has worked at Impact since 1995.
-She has been a resident of Evanston for more than 25 years, with both of her children graduating from Evanston High School.
-Formerly, she has worked as the Midwestern Regional Administrator for Showtime and The Movie Channel.
+She has been a resident of Evanston for more than 25 years, and greatly appreciates the need for supportive housing in the Evanston area.

 Resource Development Staff